 Patrick has also played a leading role in arranging courses in Tsinghua University for the training of Hong Kong judges in Chinese to facilitate their hearing trials in Chinese and writing judgments in Chinese.

-He has also facilitated the judicial placement scheme which is organized annually for Mainland scholars and junior judges who embark on a training programme in common law at this University.
+He has also facilitated the judicial placement scheme which is organised annually for Mainland scholars and junior judges who embark on a training programme in common law at this University.

 Thirdly, Patrick has been a firm advocate of Law Reform.
 One of the most significant challenges facing legal systems throughout the common law world has been the cost and complexity of civil litigation.
 It was the sad situation that many lower and middle income people could simply not afford to involve themselves in civil litigation and many who did embark upon the perilous forensic journey were obliged to do so legally unrepresented.
 In 2000 Chief Justice Andrew Li appointed Patrick to chair a Working Party on Civil Justice Reform which was aimed at making the civil justice system more readily accessible to litigants by speeding up the litigation process and reducing costs.
 Patrick, ably supported by Mr Justice Ribeiro, Mr Justice Geoffrey Ma and many others, produced a Report which, with unusual speed and little controversy, became law.
 It is too early to make any final judgment on its success but most would agree that it has made a marked improvement in the process of civil justice.
 Patrick has also served as a valued member of the Law Reform Commission for several years.